Why Is There No Water in My Toilet Tank?

 Adjust the Fill Valve

-• Test the fill valve: Have a look inside the toilet and find the fill valve on top of a vertical tube device on the left side of the tank.
-Make sure it’s secure and evenly connected to the tube.
+- Test the fill valve: Have a look inside the toilet and locate the fill valve on top of a vertical tube device on the left side of the tank.
+Verify that it’s secure and evenly connected to the tube.
 Then, adjust the water level.
-Current models of toilets have an adjustment knob you can turn by hand, while older versions may require you to loosen an adjustment screw with a flathead screwdriver.
+More modern toilets have an adjustment knob you can turn with your hand, while older versions may require you to loosen an adjustment screw with a flathead screwdriver.
 Flush the toilet and make it possible for the tank refill to test the water level.
-Change it until the water comes to about one inch below the top of the overflow tube.
+Adjust it until the water comes to {about|approximately|roughly]] one inch below the top of the overflow tube.

 Repair or Replace the Trip Assembly